-The flesh of fresh cod is silky and practically melts in your mouth.
-Cod has a ‘sweet’ taste that you can just eat it on its own without seasoning, simply umami.
+The flesh of fresh Hong Kong style steamed cod is silky and practically melts in your mouth.
+Cod has a ‘sweet’ taste that you can just eat it on its own without seasoning, simply adding a wonderful umami rich sauce to the mix.

 - 1?
 (2.5cm) thick Fresh Cod Fish Steak